How to claim JSA

 - left the job during the 'trial period' - this is usually more than 5 weeks but less than 13 weeks after starting

-If you need to show your personal adviser that you had a good reason for leaving your job, you should get evidence together such as:
+If you need to show the Jobcentre you had a good reason for leaving your job, you should get evidence together such as:

 - messages between you and your employer or union about your resignation